-TIMING YOUR IGNITION:
+CONFIRM YOUR IGNITION TIMING:

 - 1. Remove the spark plug. - 2.
-Insert the dial indicator into the spark plug hole.

-- 3. Remove the four bolts from the ignition cover. - 4.
+Insert the dial indicator into the spark plug hole. - 3.
+Remove the four bolts from the ignition cover. - 4.
 Remove the water pump belt from the rotor and water pump shaft. - 5.
 Turn the crankshaft counterclockwise until it reaches top dead center. - 6.
-Set the dial indicator to zero - 7.
-Turn the crankshaft clockwise until the dial indicator reaches 0.040" (1.0mm) from top dead center. - 8.
+Set the dial indicator to zero

+- 7. Turn the crankshaft clockwise until the dial indicator reaches 0.035" (0.9 mm) from top dead center. - 8.
 At this position the line on the rotor should align with the center of the stator coil at 5 o'clock position on stator frame.
 If not loosen the three 5mm bolts to adjust the stator.